-Did you know that children who qualify for Children's Special Health Care Services can now get the care they need as a McLaren Health Plan Member?
-We work closely with your Local Health Department and your doctor to provide full service care and access to community resources, case management, transportation, doctor visits and many more services.
-Please call Customer Service today at (888) 327-0671 to find out more.
+Children who qualify for Children's Special Health Care Services can get the care they need as a McLaren Health Plan member.
+We work with your local Health Department and your doctor to provide full service care.
+We help you get access to community resources, case management, transportation, doctor visits and other services.
+Call Customer Service at (888) 327-0671 (TTY:711) to find out more.